tmyeomans/OpenYYC/README.md

 # Work In Progress/Next Steps

-* Review JSON code for opportunties - datasets are inconsistent in content and completion
+* Review JSON code for opportunities - datasets are inconsistent in content and completion
 * Develop code that indicates binary presence or absence of data
 * Decide what to do with dataset tags